JSninjawizard/Color-Game/README.md

 Got stuck
-1. Getting unique number from array
+1. Getting unique number from array - Done!
+2. On each Difficulty (easy, medium) click, re-arrange the way
+3. When difficlty is clicked -> other difficulties are removed